 (c) breach of these Terms or the terms of a contract.

-8.1 In the event of a Dispute between the Buyer and Proactiv Payroll or a Related Bodies Corporate, howsoever arising, then the parties shall immediately contact each other informally, whether by telephone, email or otherwise in a genuine attempt, acting bona fide, to resolve the Dispute and for the purposes of this clause, the relevant persons are:
+8.1 In the event of a Dispute between the Buyer and Definitiv or a Related Bodies Corporate, howsoever arising, then the parties shall immediately contact each other informally, whether by telephone, email or otherwise in a genuine attempt, acting bona fide, to resolve the Dispute and for the purposes of this clause, the relevant persons are: